-When it comes to food that emits a stench, the Swedish dish of fermented herring, Surstromming is famous as world’s No.1 stinkiest food.
-In Japan, bad smells can be indicated using the Alabaster unit (Au), and based on the unit, the Swedish delicacy has 8070 Au.
+When it comes to food that emits a stench, the Swedish dish of fermented herring, Surstromming is infamous as the world’s No.1 stinkiest food.
+In Japan, bad smells can be indicated using the Alabaster unit (Au), and based on that, the Swedish delicacy has 8070 Au.

 5 Stinky Japanese Foods

-Not as stinky as Surstromming, but even in Japan, there exist food delicacies that give off a strong unpleasant smell.
-Therefore, for people who want to try those someday, today I will introduce Japan’s top 5 stinkiest foods with the Alabaster unit.
+Not as stinky as Surstromming, but even in Japan, there exist delicacies that give off a strong unpleasant smell.
+And today, for people who want to try such things someday, I will introduce Japan’s top 5 stinkiest foods with the Alabaster unit.

-The famous Japanese superfood, Natto is known as Japan’s third stinkiest food.
-The fermented soybeans are not only smelly but also have a stringy, slimy consistency.
-Because of this, many Japanese dislike and can’t eat it.
-On the other hand, many others like eating Natto with plain white rice, despite its bad smell and stickiness.
-By the way, Natto has 452 Au.
+The infamous Japanese superfood, Natto is known as Japan’s third stinkiest food with 452 Au.
+The fermented soybeans are not only smelly but also have a stringy, slimy consistency because of which many people hate and can’t eat it.

-When the Japanese dried fish that ranks the fourth, Kusaya is grilled, an extremely terrible smell spreads and fills the air.
-The odor similar to that of ginkgo nuts is said to be the 5th stinkiest in the world and the stinkiest in Japan in terms of food.
+When the dried fish that ranks the fourth, Kusaya is grilled, an extremely terrible smell spreads and fills the air.
+The stench is similar to that of ginkgo nuts and, in terms of food, is said to be the 5th stinkiest in the world and the stinkiest in Japan.
 Right after grilled, the cooked Kusaya has 1267 Au.

 The Top 5 Stinkiest Foods in the World

-Lastly, according to Wikipedia, world’s top 5 stinkiest foods are as follows.
+Lastly for your reference, according to Wikipedia, the world’s top 5 stinkiest foods are as follows.